-Kelly Stahlhuth, the second women's tennis coach in WashU program history, enters her 10th season on the Danforth Campus in 2014-15.
+Kelly Stahlhuth, the second women's tennis coach in WashU program history, enters her 15th season on the Danforth Campus in 2019-20.

-Stahlhuth has led the Washington University women's tennis team to at least 11 wins in each of her nine seasons on the Danforth Campus.
-Additionally, she has led the Bears to seven straight NCAA Tournament berths, and eight overall trips to the postseason.
-Last season, Stahlhuth guided the Bears to their second consecutive NCAA Division III Quarterfinal appearance and third overall appearance in school history.
+Stahlhuth has led the Washington University women's tennis team to at least 11 wins in each of her 14 seasons on the Danforth Campus.
+Additionally, she led the Bears to 11-consecutive NCAA Tournament berths from 2008-18, and 12 overall trips to the postseason.
+WashU has also made four NCAA Quarterfinal appearances (2013, 2016, 2016, 2017).

-Washington U. finished the 2013-14 season with a 19-6 record, the most wins in Stahlhuth's tenure and most wins for the program since 2003-04.
-The Bears ended the season ranked No. 8 in the final Intercollegiate Tennis Association (ITA) Division III poll and No. 1 in the Central Region.
+In 2013-14, Stahlhuth guided the Bears to their second consecutive NCAA Division III Quarterfinal appearance and third overall appearance in school history.
+WashU finished the season with a 19-6 record, the most wins in Stahlhuth's tenure and most wins for the program since 2003-04.
+The Bears ended the season ranked No. 8 in the final ITA Division III poll and No. 1 in the Central Region.
 It marked the highest final ranking in program history.

-In 2012-13, WUSTL posted a 16-8 record, and ranked No. 12 in the final Division III rankings.
+In 2012-13, WashU posted a 16-8 record, and ranked No. 12 in the final Division III rankings.
 In 2011-12, the Bears posted a 15-8 overall record and earned an at-large berth into the NCAA Tournament, advancing to the second round for the fifth straight season.
 The Bears finished third in the University Athletic Association (UAA) for the second year in a row, knocking off then-No. 4 Carnegie Mellon University, 5-4, in the third-place match.

 In her first season with the Red and Green, Stahlhuth mentored WU to a 14-9 overall record and its seventh-straight trip the NCAA Tournament.
-The Bears also took third place at the UAA Championship in Atlanta, while junior Erin Fleming qualified for the NCAA Singles Championship in Santa Cruz, Calif.
-In addition, freshman Carrie Preston became Stahlhuth's first ITA All-American after winning the 2005 ITA Central Regional Singles Championship in October.
+The Bears also took third place at the UAA Championship in Atlanta, while Erin Fleming qualified for the NCAA Singles Championship in Santa Cruz, Calif.
+In addition, Carrie Preston became Stahlhuth's first ITA All-American after winning the 2005 ITA Central Regional Singles Championship in October.

 Stahlhuth led the Bears to another above-.500 campaign in 2006-07, when they finished 11-10 overall and 2-1 in conference play.
 Her third season at the helm of the WU women's tennis program produced one of the most successful seasons in school history.
 Stahlhuth's squad posted a 17-6 overall record, advancing to the second round of the NCAA Tournament.
 The Bears also placed third at the UAA Championship in St. Louis.

 The 2009-10 campaign brought another NCAA Tournament berth and Stahlhuth's first trip to the NCAA Regional Championship.
-Additionally, Kate Klein became the first player in school history to earn ITA Division III National Rookie of the Year honors while becoming the second student-athlete under Stahlhuth's tutelage to qualify for the NCAA Individual Championships.
+Additionally, Klein became the first player in school history to earn ITA Division III National Rookie of the Year honors while becoming the second student-athlete under Stahlhuth's tutelage to qualify for the NCAA Individual Championships.
 In 2010-11 the Bears posted a 16-6 overall record and finished third in the UAA for the first time since 2008.